Marvel: Ultimate Alliance: Plot

 As the heroes meet on the repaired Helicarrier, Fury asks Thor to thank Odin for undoing the damages to which Thor states that Odin is currently busy punishing Doctor Doom and Loki.
 Fury informs the heroes that the team must disband and asks if S.H.I.E.L.D. can count on them when another threat happens.
-Captain America assures Nick that the world can count on them.
+Captain America assures him that all worlds can count on them.

 Meanwhile, Galactus vows revenge on the heroes who stole from him and plans to destroy Earth.

 Characters

-Marvel: Ultimate Alliance features over 140 characters, including playable characters, bosses, and other non-player characters.
-Each playable character has a set of four alternate costumes, three of which must be unlocked.
-Some of the costumes change the character's appearance to that of a different Marvel Universe, including Iron Man as War Machine, Thor as Beta Ray Bill, Spider-Woman as Spider-Girl and Julia Carpenter from Secret Wars, Ghost Rider as Phantom Rider, and Ms. Marvel as Sharon Ventura.
-Most versions of the game feature 23 playable characters, with the exception of the Game Boy Advance, which only includes 14.
-Some systems have additional playable characters not present in other versions; notably, the Xbox 360 version received eight additional characters via downloadable content, which went on to be packaged in later printings.
-The 2016 re-release includes all of the characters from the Xbox 360 version, including the DLC, for a total of 33.
+Marvel: Ultimate Alliance features over 140 Marvel characters, either as playable characters, bosses, or other non-player characters.
+The primary version of the game developed by Raven Software version features 23 default playable characters, with some systems have additional playable characters not present in other versions.
+However, the Gameboy Advance version features 10 playable characters and 6 striker characters.